“Teacher Council Meetings,” Teaching in the Savior’s Way (2015)

 The ward council, with assistance from the Sunday School presidency, oversees teacher council meetings.
 In most cases, a member of the Sunday School presidency acts as discussion leader for the meetings; other ward members may be assigned to lead meetings on occasion.

 (Note: These instructions are for discussion leaders.)
-After an opening prayer, the teacher council meeting should follow this format:
+The teacher council meeting should follow this format:

 Share and counsel together.
 Invite teachers to share recent teaching experiences, ask questions related to teaching, and share ideas for overcoming challenges.
 This part of the meeting could include a review of principles discussed in previous meetings.